robertsy/assimilr/README.md

 ## Instructions

-To install the package use devtools::install_github("robertsy/assimilr").
+To install the package use devtools::install_github("robertsy/assimilr") or simply clone the repo and install the package locally.
 The folder example provides some basic usage of the main functions, once for a one-step assimilation in a one-dimensional Gaussian random field and then for more complicated cases with the modified
 SWEQ model.